 Next, we look at the top 10 most shark infested beaches…

-#1 – Gansbaai, South Africa—also known as “Shark Alley”
+Gansbaai, South Africa—part of “Shark Alley”

 This little shark-visiting sojourn will typically cost you a few hundred dollars.